LukasSchletter/OptFlowOnMRT/README.md

 # RAFT

 RAFT is execuded on calci.
 I might include the code later if this is necessary.
+The main file however is R.py which is in the repo.

 Paper: https://arxiv.org/pdf/2003.12039

 # Other